Mouse Control

 Can mice climb stairs?

 Absolutely.
 Mice can climb stairs and much more.
-They are accomplished climbers that can scale the sides of homes or use trees or shrubs to gain access to windows.
-They’re also surprisingly adept jumpers.
+They are accomplished climbers that can scale the sides of homes or use trees or shrubs to gain access to upper level windows.
 Don’t discount the ninja-like power of a tiny mouse!

 Are mice a health hazard?